 * | Expert user | make use of the feature to archive certain task | I can keep track of the history and not focus on unimportant task. |

-(For all use cases below, the System is the ProfBook
+(For all use cases below, the System is the ProfBook and the Professor is the user, unless specified

 otherwise)